tu2-atmanand/obsidian-book-simulator/README.md

 ## License

-MIT
+GPL v3

 ## Support

-If you find this plugin helpful, consider supporting its development!
+If you find this plugin helpful, consider supporting its development by making a donation!